Bandwidth throttling: Application

 A bandwidth intensive device, such as a server, might limit (throttle) the speed at which it receives or sends data, in order to avoid overloading its processing capacity or to saturate network bandwidth.
 This can be done both at the local network servers or at the ISP servers.
 ISPs often employ deep packet inspection (DPI), which is widely available in routers or provided by special DPI equipment.
-Additionally, today’s networking equipment allows ISPs to collect statistics on flow sizes at line speed, which can be used to mark large flows for traffic shaping.
+Additionally, today's networking equipment allows ISPs to collect statistics on flow sizes at line speed, which can be used to mark large flows for traffic shaping.
 Two ISPs, Cox and Comcast, have stated that they engage in this practice, where they limit users' bandwidth by up to 99%.
-Today most if not all Internet Service Providers throttle their users' bandwidth, with or without the user ever even realizing it.
+Today most if not all ISPs throttle their users' bandwidth, with or without the user ever even realizing it.
 In the specific case of Comcast, an equipment vendor called Sandvine developed the network management technology that throttled P2P file transfers.

 Those that could have their bandwidth throttled are typically someone who is constantly downloading and uploading torrents, or someone who just watches a lot of online videos.
 If this is done by an ISP, many consider this practice as an unfair method of regulating the bandwidth because consumers are not getting the required bandwidth even after paying the prices set by the ISPs.
 By throttling the people who are using so much bandwidth, the ISPs claim to enable their regular users to have a better overall quality of service.

 Network neutrality

 Net neutrality is the principle that all Internet traffic should be treated equally.
 It aims to guarantee a level playing field for all websites and Internet technologies.
 With net neutrality, the network's only job is to move data—not to choose which data to privilege with higher quality, that is faster, service.
 In the US, on February 26, 2015, the Federal Communications Commission adopted Open Internet rules.
 They are designed to protect free expression and innovation on the Internet and promote investment in the nation's broadband networks.
 The Open Internet rules are grounded in the strongest possible legal foundation by relying on multiple sources of authority, including: Title II of the Communications Act and Section 706 of the Telecommunications Act of 1996.
 The new rules apply to both fixed and mobile broadband services.
 However, these rules were rolled back on December 14, 2017.
+On October 19, 2023, the FCC voted 3-2 to approve a Notice of Proposed Rulemaking (NPRM) that seeks comments on a plan to restore net neutrality rules and regulation of ISPs.On April 25, 2024, the FCC voted 3-2 to reinstate net neutrality in the United States by reclassifying the Internet under Title II.